 names.

-Note that registering a class doesn't mean that new "List" will work in PIR, because Parrot still thinks of the class as "ResizablePMCArray".
-But using the protoobject for List will do what we want:
+will work in PIR, because Parrot still thinks of the class as "ResizablePMCArray".
+But using the protoobject for List will do what we want:.local pmc listproto, listWe can also register classes to use a specific protoobject instead of creating a new one:

 listproto = get_hll_global 'List'